 Excavation for Surface Drains:

-Where the Contract provides for construction of surface drains excavation for these shall be carried out in proper sequence with other works as approved by the Employer’s Representative.
+Where the Contract provides for the construction of surface drains excavation for these shall be carried out in proper sequence with other works as approved by the Employer’s Representative.

 Preparation of Foundation: